 If a “partnership” is created, partners are generally jointly and severally and personally liable for the business of the partnership and share equally in its profits and losses.
 In layman’s terms, all partners are “on the hook” for everything equally and individually and benefit similarly.
 In the absence of an applicable exception, partners are jointly and severally liable for all obligations of the partnership as set forth here in Oregon law: https://www.oregonlaws.org/ors/67.105 These are very big risks for partners.
 Consequently, “partners” must choose one another carefully.
 Since a legal “partnership” is created fairly easily, business co-owners must begin a partnership carefully and before deciding to begin business operations or hold themselves out as doing so publicly.

 By law, partners also owe one another the fiduciary duties of loyalty and care in the operation and business of the partnership, which include: https://www.oregonlaws.org/ors/67.155 Consequently, partners have risk and responsibility once a partnership is created even if they have not sold goods or services to the public or entered into contracts with third parties.

-Partners can alter some of these statutory obligations and liabilities by entering into a written partnership agreement with one another.
+Partners can alter some statutory obligations and liabilities by entering into a written partnership agreement with one another.
 You can learn more about partnership agreements in Oregon here: https://www.oregonlaws.org/ors/67.042 Partners can also choose to form a limited liability partnership in order to limit the associated personal liabilities of any limited partners, but they must adhere to legal notice/filing requirements with the Oregon Secretary of State’s Office made pursuant to applicable law as set forth here: https://www.oregonlaws.org/ors/67.603

-So, when someone next asks you: “Will You Be My Business Partner?” please do not commit until you educate yourself about all of these related issues and consult with a skilled business attorney.
+So, when someone next asks you: “Will You Be My Business Partner?”, please do not commit until you educate yourself about all of these related issues and consult with a skilled business attorney.